-There are many opportunities you can share that can help you become a good barn buddy.
+There are many opportunities you can share that can help with the equestrian care.
 As we all know, sharing is also caring.

 Time is an immeasurable one gift, partly because it cannot be bought, and we all wish we had more of it.